 It has therefore become my ambition to restore philosophy's reputation as the driving force of education.
 After all, philosophy teaches us how to live!
 It does so by showing that life is more complex than one might think; quite often there is not one simple answer to a philosophical question.
 Because of the inherently unsure and complex nature of life, there might not even be an answer at all.
 The great thing is, however, that this is nothing to worry about.
 All it calls for is a flexible mind, the ability to arrive at sound (moral) judgements and the strength to adapt to given situations.
 These are all things one learns by practising philosophy and precisely this is the 'feasting and jollity' philosophy preaches.

-Currently, I'm writing on the role of listening for my PhD thesis.
+Currently, I'm writing on the role of listening in philosophical dialogues.
 As a philosophy teacher in the Netherlands I have been working with children and adolescents for the past four years, facilitating philosophical dialogues and teaching theory in the field of ethics, aesthetics, philosophy of science, philosophy of mind and more.
 Based on my experience, one of the patterns that I became increasingly aware of whilst working with children, was not so much their ability to speak but much more their struggle to actually listen to each other.

 Listening to the teacher is difficult as well, but different; a teacher can use his/her position as a figure of authority and more or less 'force' the students to listen, but this does not make them automatically listen to each other as well, nor does it necessarily make them experience the benefits of truly listening.
 This is most prominently the case during a philosophical dialogue where the conversation can only become philosophical once the students collaborate - and thus listen to each other - in their search for meaning and truth.
 In other words, it seems very relevant for both children as participants of the philosophical dialogue in schools, and teachers as facilitators of the philosophical dialogue, to learn more about the meaning of listening and the possibilities for improving it.